Optum/dce-cli/docs/quickstart.md

     ✔ Enter API Token: : █
     ```

-1. You are now authorized as a DCE User.
+1. You are now authenticated as a DCE User.
 Test that you have proper authorization by typing `dce leases list`.
 This will return an empty list indicating that there are currently no leases which you can view.
-If you are not properly authorized as a user, you will see a permissions error.
+If you are not properly authenticated as a user, you will see a permissions error.

     ```
     ➜  ~ dce leases list